Chronological Contrastive Learning: Few-Shot Progression Assessment in Irreversible Diseases: Discussion

 \paragraph{Conclusions.} Chronological contrastive learning provides a simple and effective way to leverage unlabeled longitudinal imaging data for representation learning.
 By using only visitation order, it generalizes label-based contrastive ranking to a setting where expert scores are not required, enabling strong performance even when labels are scarce.
 Our experiments on RA radiographs demonstrate that chronological signals embedded in routine clinical workflows contain exploitable structure for learning progression-aware feature spaces.
 The approach has potential relevance for other predominantly irreversible diseases and may help reduce annotation burden in domains where expert scoring is costly or inconsistent.

-\midlacknowledgments{This project has been partially funded by: The Innovative Health Initiative Joint Undertaking (IHI JU) and its members, and other contributing partners, under grant agreement No. 101194766, the Vienna Science and Technology Fund (WWTF, PREDICTOME) [10.47379/LS20065], and the Austrian Science Fund (FWF, P35189).\\ Co-Funded by the European Union, the private members, those contributing partners of the IHI JU, and SERI.
+\midlacknowledgments{This project has been partially funded by: The Innovative Health Initiative Joint Undertaking (IHI JU) and its members, and other contributing partners, under grant agreement No. 101194766, the Vienna Science and Technology Fund (WWTF, PREDICTOME) [10.47379/LS20065], and the Austrian Science Fund (FWF, P35189).
+Some authors (C.W.) were supported by the Clinical Research Group MOTION, Medical University of Vienna, Vienna, Austria -- a project funded by the Clinical Research Groups Program of the Ludwig Boltzmann Gesellschaft (Grant Nr: LBG\_KFG\_22\_32) with funds from the Fonds Zukunft Österreich.\\ Co-Funded by the European Union, the private members, those contributing partners of the IHI JU, and SERI.
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the aforementioned parties.
 Neither of the aforementioned parties can be held responsible for them. \\ C.W. thanks Marlene Steiner and Simon Schürer-Waldheim for many insightful discussions. }

 \paragraph{Data Availability} The data used in this study were obtained from an internal dataset of the Medical University of Vienna, collected within the AutoPIX consortium.
 Due to ethical, legal, and data protection constraints, the data are not publicly available.
 Access may be granted upon reasonable request and subject to institutional approval and appropriate data sharing agreements.